Democrats and Republicans unite to hammer FBI about facial recognition tech

 The FBI has reciprocal agreements with 18 states giving it access to such local databases, and the agency has made it clear that it wants access to all of the rest.
 And it has also sought an exemption from federal privacy laws that give Americans the right to check the accuracy of information the government has compiled about them.

-"Like many technologies, used in the wrong hands or without appropriate parameters, it is ripe for abuse," the committee's chairman, Jason Chaffetz, R-California.
+"Like many technologies, used in the wrong hands or without appropriate parameters, it is ripe for abuse," the committee's chairman, Jason Chaffetz, R-Utah. .

 "It would be one thing if facial recognition technology were perfect or near perfect, but it clearly is not," Chaffetz said.
 "Facial recognition technology does make mistakes."